 On the Hayfin Closing Date, the Company used \$100.0 million of the Hayfin Closing Date Loan to terminate and pay in full all of the outstanding obligations under the Company's previously existing credit facility (the "Perceptive Credit Facility") with Perceptive Credit Holdings II, LP ("Perceptive").
-The Company also used \$2.0 million of the Hayfin Closing Date Loan proceeds to pay a redemption premium to Perceptive and used approximately \$1.0 million of the Hayfin Closing Date Loan proceeds to pay certain fees and expenses incurred in connection with this transaction.
+The Company also used \$2.0 million of the Hayfin Closing Date Loan proceeds to pay a redemption premium to Perceptive and used approximately \$1.0 million of the Hayfin Closing Date Loan proceeds to pay a redemption with this transaction.
 In addition, a \$1.8 million upfront fee payable to Hayfin was paid "in kind" and was added to the outstanding principal balance in accordance with the terms of the Hayfin Credit Agreement.
 In connection with the retirement of the Perceptive Credit Facility and all of the obligations thereunder, the Company recorded a loss on extinguishment of debt in the amount of \$6.7 million, consisting of the write-off of unamortized discount related to the Perceptive indebtedness and the redemption premium paid to Perceptive.

-Borrowings under the Hayfin Credit Agreement bear interest, at the Company's election, at either (a) a base rate (equal to the highest of (i) the rate of interest per annum last quoted by The Wall Street Journal as the "Prime Rate" in the United States, (ii) the federal funds rate in effect on such day plus 0.50% and (iii) adjusted Term Secured Overnight Financing Rate ("SOFR") for a one-month tenor in effect on such day plus 1.00%), plus an applicable margin of 8.5%, or (b) adjusted Term SOFR for either a one-month or three-month tenor, as elected by the Company, and subject to a floor of 1.25%, plus an applicable margin of 9.5% (the "Applicable Margin"); provided, however, that upon, and during the continuance of, an Event of Default, the Applicable Margin increases by an additional 3% per annum.
-On the last day of each calendar month or quarter during the term of the Hayfin Credit Facility, the Company will pay accrued interest to Hayfin.
-The rate of interest in effect as of March 31,2023 and December 31, 2022 was 14.4% and 13.9%, respectively.
+From the time of the Hayfin Closing Date through May 1, 2023, borrowings under the Hayfin Credit Agreement bore interest, at the Company's election, at either (a) a base rate (equal to the highest of (i) the rate of interest per annum last quoted by The Wall Street Journal as the "Prime Rate" in the United States, (ii) the federal funds rate in effect on such day plus 0.50% and (iii) adjusted Term Secured Overnight Financing Rate ("SOFR") for a one-month tenor in effect on such day plus 1.00%), plus an applicable margin of 8.5%, or (b) adjusted Term SOFR for either a one-month or three-month tenor, as elected by the Company, and subject to a floor of 1.25%, plus an applicable margin of 9.5% (the "Applicable Margin"); provided, however, that upon, and during the continuance of, an Event of Default, the Applicable Margin increases by an additional 3% per annum.
+On the last day of each calendar month or quarter during the term of the Hayfin Credit Facility, the Company pays accrued interest to Hayfin.
+The rate of interest in effect as of June 30,2023 and December 31, 2022 was 13.7% and 13.9%, respectively.
 The Company is also permitted to pay "in kind" a portion of the interest on the Hayfin Loans for each monthly or quarterly interest period in an amount equal to 2.5% per annum, which is added to the principal amount of the outstanding debt under the Hayfin Credit Facility.
-For the three months ending March 31,2023, approximately \$1.0 million of interest was paid in kind and added to the balance of the outstanding Hayfin Loans.
+For the six months ending June 30,2023, approximately \$2.0 million of interest was paid in kind and added to the balance of the outstanding Hayfin Loans.